You FM (Germany)

 YOU FM is one of the radio networks owned and operated by Hessischer Rundfunk, the public broadcaster for the German state of Hesse.
 Originally operating under the name hr XXL, the network featured the popular show XXL Clubnights which highlighted the night club scene in Hesse.
 In January 2004, the network was renamed YOU FM ("Young Fresh Music"), partially in an attempt to divest itself of its old "techno station" image.

 YOU FM now offers a more traditional mix of mainstream music and niche talk shows, similar to its sister station hr3, but with a more youthful flavor.
 It operates a 24-hour format, but from 1:00 to 5:30 AM it broadcasts a computerized music feed.

 Reception

-YOU FM can be received in much of north and east Hesse on the following frequencies:
+YOU FM can be received in most of Hesse via DAB+ and on the following FM frequencies: